dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student:Is Karel case sensitive?

-Instructor (Mehran Sahami):Karel is case sensitive, yes.
+Instructor (Mehran Sahami): Karel is case sensitive, yes.
 Everything you type will be case sensitive.
 My throwing is case sensitive as well, and evidently, that was the wrong case.
 All right, so something else we'd like to be able to do with Karel, and a few people already pointed out is, "Hey, we created this thing called run.
 That's kind of cool.
 Can I create other stuff?"
 And as a matter of fact, you can, because that's just how snazzy Karel is.
 And one thing, you might look at this and be like, "Ooh, ooh, ooh, I know what I want to create."
 What would you want to create if you could create a new command?

 Student: Turn right.